 This Webquest contains presentations, handouts, and discussion guides.
 There is an optional care planning assignment for nursing students.
 Students should follow their instructor’s guidance for which assignments are required.
 Click for details on The Process and for many valuable resources:

 The Process > > > >

-Your performance may be evaluated by using the rubric on the evaluation tab.
+Your performance may be evaluated by using a rubric on the evaluation tab.
 Grades for group work may be pass/no pass.
 A score of 8 or less, or lack of participation may be “no pass”.
 Any individual that did not participate with their group may receive an individual grade.